Safi al-Rahman al-Mubarakpuri

-Safiur Rahman Mubarakpuri (6 June 1942 – 1 December 2006) was an Indian Islamic scholar, teacher, and writer affiliated with the Salafi movement.
-He is best known for his biography of the Prophet Muhammad, Ar-Raheeq Al-Makhtum (The Sealed Nectar), which won a prize at the 1978 Muslim World League-sponsored Islamic conference on Prophetic biography (seerah) in Mecca.
+Safi al-Rahman al-Mubarakpuri (6 June 1942 – 1 December 2006) was an Indian Islamic scholar, teacher, and writer affiliated with the Salafi movement.
+He is best known for his biography of the Islamic prophet Muhammad, Ar-Raheeq Al-Makhtum (The Sealed Nectar), which won a prize at the 1978 Muslim World League-sponsored Islamic conference on Prophetic biography (seerah) in Mecca.

 Biography

 Early life

 Mubarakpuri was born in 1942 in Husainabad, a village near Mubarakpur in the Azamgarh district of Uttar Pradesh, India.

 Educational background

 Mubarakpuri began his studies at home with the Quran under the tutelage of his grandfather and uncle.
 He then began studies in Arabic and Persian after getting admission in Madrasa Arabia Dar-ut-Taleem.
 He later moved to Madrasah Ihyaaul Uloom in Mubarakpur after being admitted there in 1954.
 Two years later in 1956, he joined Madrasa Faiz-e-Aam Maunath Bhanjan (Mau district) for further studies.
 Upon completion of his seven years of studies, he acquired the Fadilat degree and passed multiple exams to receive the Maulvi and Alim Certification.
 Mubarakpuri taught for the next 28 years in various universities, madrasas, and schools in India until he was offered a position at the Islamic University of Al Madinah al-Munawarah.
 During his teaching period, he wrote and compiled about seventeen books in Urdu and Arabic languages.
 He also said that when the monthly Urdu Magazine Muhaddith of Jamiah Salafiyah was published in 1980, he was appointed as Chief Editor of the Magazine section up to September in 1988, until he joined the Islamic University at al-Madinah.
 He served several years at the Islamic University of Madinah.